getify/Functional-Light-JS/manuscript/apB.md

 See the difference?
 The mapper function `v => [v,v+1]` results in a `[3,4]` array, which ends up in the single first position of the outer array, so we get `[[3,4]]`.
 But `flatMap(..)` flattens out the inner array into the outer array, so we get just `[3,4]` instead.

-That's the same kind of thing going on with a monad's `chain(..)` (aka `flatMap(..)`).
+That's the same kind of thing going on with a monad's `chain(..)` (often referred to as `flatMap(..)`).
 Instead of getting a monad holding the value as `map(..)` does, `chain(..)` additionally flattens the monad into the underlying value.
 Actually, instead of creating that intermediate monad only to immediately flatten it, `chain(..)` is generally implemented more performantly to just take a shortcut and not create the monad in the first place.
 Either way, the end result is the same.

 One way to illustrate `chain(..)` in this manner is in combination with the `identity(..)` utility (see [Chapter 3](ch3.md/#one-on-one)), to effectively extract a value from a monad: